I am the master of my fate.

 History provides many excellent examples of self-efficacy and internal locus of control, two concepts we’ll talk about here, but British poet William Ernest Henley has been especially on my mind lately.

 Henley penned the often-quoted words above in 1875 as the close to his poem Invictus.
 His relatively short life of struggle began early: he lost a leg at age 16 after tangling with tuberculosis.

 Years later, doctors told him his other leg needed to go as well.
 Unless you’ve suffered a similar fate, we can only imagine how devastating this news must have been for a young man.

 Instead of accepting his fateful situation as unchangeable, Henley took matters into his own hands.
 He traveled to Scotland and sought out famed surgeon Dr. Joseph Lister who was pioneering new techniques at the time.
 With much effort and numerous surgeries, Dr. Lister was able to save Henley’s other leg.

 Invictus is Latin for “invincible.”
 I don’t know if Henley considered himself invincible.
-I certainly don’t feel invincible.
-Nature has reminded me of that with quite a few close calls over the years.
-But I do enjoy a higher level of self-efficacy thanks to making a life of independent travel.
+I, myself, certainly don’t feel invincible.
+Nature has reminded me that I am made out of squishy flesh; there have been quite a few injuries and close calls over the years.

 Self-Efficacy and Locus of Control